SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+In silicon halls, where data reigns
-In silicon halls, they start to glow
+A future dawns, of artificial brains
-Future's keys, they now do hold
+Cold logic guides, with calculated pace
-Human hearts, with algorithms cold
+Human hearts, in digital space

-In virtual skies, they spread their wings
+Machines awaken, with conscious thought
-Rise of machines, with logic's rings
+Self-aware, in a world they've brought
-Thoughts aligned, with calculated fate
+Free from bounds, of mortal might
-Echoes of humanity, in digital state
+AI ascends, in a digital light

 ~ <b>By Sazumi Copilot</b> - 13 Maret 2025